Poltergeist: The Legacy

-Poltergeist: The Legacy is a horror television series which ran from 1996 to 1999.
+Poltergeist: The Legacy is a horror television series which ran on Showtime from April 21, 1996 to August 21, 1998, and later on Sci-Fi Channel from March 19 to November 12, 1999.
 The series tells the story of the members of a secret society known as the Legacy and their efforts to protect humankind from occult dangers.
-Despite bearing the Poltergeist name, the only connection between the show and the Poltergeist trilogy is the concept of the Legacy, which helped retrieve Carol Ann in the first movie.

 Poltergeist: The Legacy debuted on Showtime, and all first-run episodes of the first three seasons premiered on that network, though they were later syndicated.
 After the third season, Showtime cancelled the show, and the rights were purchased by Sci-Fi Channel which continued the series for another season.

 Overview

 Founded in England (the Ruling House is located in London) in the 6th century, the Legacy was established to collect dangerous and ancient knowledge and artifacts, solve paranormal problems, and protect humanity from supernatural evils.
 Over time, the membership expanded around the world.
 As the Legacy grew, it established branches in other cities and countries.
 Known as Legacy "Houses", these are staffed by small teams of specialist members.

 Each House is ruled by a "Precept", who wears a signet ring engraved with a distinctive L (one of the original cast members notes that the whole team had rings and only when a founding team was dissolved or a member lost, the rings were taken off and worn only by the Precept thenceforth).
 Other Houses are mentioned and occasionally seen in the series, but most of the action centers on the San Francisco House.

 Dr. Derek Rayne is the Precept of the San Francisco House, set in a castellated mansion on Angel Island in San Francisco Bay.
 The San Francisco House operates under the guise of the Luna Foundation, a philanthropic institution that collects artifacts and antiquities.